Flowminder/FlowKit/docs/source/5-administrator.md

 Because FlowKit employs structured logging, and all log messages are JSON objects, the access and usage logs are easy to use with tools like [Logstash](https://www.elastic.co/products/logstash).
 Getting FlowKit logs into Logstash is as easy as configuring it to consume the log files generated.

-Once approach to this is to mount the volumes for `/var/log/flowmachine-server/` and `/var/log/flowapi/` and expose the log files to Logstash, or a log shipper.
+One approach to this is to mount the volumes for `/var/log/flowmachine/` and `/var/log/flowapi/` and expose the log files to Logstash, or a log shipper.

 Alternatively, [Filebeat](https://www.elastic.co/docker-kubernetes-container-monitoring) allows you to integrate the logs from stdout directly into your monitoring system.